 like collecting trading cards

 My husband likes to tease me that I collect allergies and auto-immune diseases like they’re trading cards.
 Hmmm.
-Well, I guess there was a time of my life where it did look and feel like that.
+Well, I guess there was a time of my life when it did look and feel like that.
 I didn’t really get colds or other illnesses, I was just always in a state of exhaustion and irritation.
 Irritated in mood, but also my body was irritated.
 Rashy, itchy, inflamed.

 The Road to Recovery from auto-immune disease and stress

 I’m pleased to say that I haven’t had any new diagnoses since 2015.
 It’s taken lots of work, determination, herbal medicine, whole foods, and lots of boundaries.
-But I’ve reduced my reactivity to the things I’m allergic too, and I haven’t had an outbreak of psoriasis in 5 years.
+But I’ve reduced my reactivity to the things I’m allergic to, and I haven’t had an outbreak of psoriasis in 5 years.
 My guts are the best they’ve been in a long time, and my overall health is very good.
 I can cope with life’s stresses, and keep up with my kids.
 I don’t feel like an old woman each and every morning.
 I’m strong, happy and healthy.

 The work I did included calming down my immune system, improving gut health, identifying and removing food intolerances/triggers, reducing stressors, and building my body’s stress resilience.
-(Have you downloaded my free holistic guide to building your body’s stress resilience?
-If not, find it here.)

 My daughter is in remission from Juvenile Arthritis.
 This is my finest achievement.
 To see her run, jump and be able to keep up with her friends makes my heart sing.
 She went through a similar process to me – herbal medicine, gut work, identifying and removing food intolerances/triggers (all of which she enjoys in her varied diet again!), and calming down her immune system.